ga-curriculum/universal-resources/docs/v2/attributions.md

   <span class="headline">Attributions</span>
 </h1>

-> 🎉 While these disclaimers are required by their license-holders, General Assembly sincerely thanks and recognizes these creators whose work makes our content look great.
+> 🎉 While these disclaimers are required by their license-holders, General Assembly sincerely thanks and recognizes the creators whose work makes our content look great.

 ## Activity banners